planetarypy/TC/PSO-Application.md

 The goal is to take that existing codebase, plus a solid governance model taken from the Planetary Software Organization, and eventually work to build something that is as robust as the Astropy Project.
-We recognize that there is a large gulf between where we are now, and something as comprehensive as Astropy, and the intent is to try and slowly and methodically build.
+We are just beginning this process, and the intent is to slowly and methodically build towards a healthy Python ecosystem for planetary sciences.

 Participation in PlanetaryPy activities is completely voluntary.
 None of the PlanetaryPy TC members are currently funded to work on